TheBrightSparkDev/Human-Sightings/guide-README.md

 - The site was deployed to GitHub pages.

-The live link can be found here - https://thebrightsparkdev.github.io/Human-Sightings/
+The live link can be found here - [Human Sightings](https://thebrightsparkdev.github.io/Human-Sightings/)

 ## Credits